Legal deposit in Australia

 In Australia, legal deposit requires publishers to deposit publications with the National Library of Australia and the state or territory library where the publisher is based.

-In New South Wales, Queensland and South Australia, publishers are also required to deposit publications in parliamentary and university libraries.
+In New South Wales publishers are also required to deposit relevant publications with the Parliamentary Library and the University of Sydney Library, and in Queensland and South Australia, publishers are also required to deposit relevant publications in the parliamentary libraries.
 Further, all material of particular relevance to South Australia, must be deposited with the State Library of South Australia.

 Why legal deposit?